knossos-project/knossos-project.github.io/_doc/KNOSSOS_gui_options.rst

 Move To Next Node (X)
 ---------------------

-Move to the node with the next-higher ID.
+Move to next connected node.
+With this you can iterate all nodes that are directly or indirectly connected to the current node.

 Move to Previous Node (Shift+X)
 -------------------------------

-Move to the node with the next-lower ID.
+Move back to previous node if moved forward with X before.

 Move To Next Tree (Z)
 ---------------------